sghall/webgl-globes/README.md

 # webgl-globes

+Demo interactive globes using THREE.js and D3.js.
+Written entirely in ES6 modules.
+The demos use SystemJS and Babel to load into the browser.

 To run the demos, type npm install in the root folder to get the dependencies for the demos.

-Run a local server from the root folder...
+Run a local server from the root folder.

 ```html